AJanayWhyte/AJanayWhyte.github.io/pages/vulnhub/funbox4.md

      ![step4]({{ site.baseurl }}/images/vulnhubs/funbox4/fb4_8.png)

+     *Note: the current target IP address is different due to stopping and restarting the box.*

  1. **Php Reverse Shell**<br><br>

      In order for us to gain access in to the webserver we will be using php-reverse-shell to create a backdoor.
 If you're not sure where to find this file try using the command "locate php-reverse-shell" and it should pop up.